cecilartavion/neighborhood_prime_labeling/README.md

 # Neighborhood Prime Labeling
 This repository contains code for anything related to neighborhood-prime labeling.

 The python file check_npl.py will go through all of the graphs provided to it and determine if their are neighborhood-prime.
+Currently, the program is set up to only go through the graphs with order between 2 and 9 inclusive.
 The graphs currently provided in this file are from Brendan McKay's website http://users.cecs.anu.edu.au/~bdm/data/graphs.html.

 Here is a description of the graphs in this folder: